csebooks/relational-databases/content.en/part-seven-specialty-databases/_index.md

 ## 22.11 Summary

-• The object-relational data model extends the relational data model by pro- viding a richer type system including collection types and object orientation.
+- The object-relational data model extends the relational data model by pro- viding a richer type system including collection types and object orientation.

-• Collection types include nested relations, sets, multisets, and arrays, and the object-relational model permits attributes of a table to be collections.
+- Collection types include nested relations, sets, multisets, and arrays, and the object-relational model permits attributes of a table to be collections.

-• Object orientation provides inheritance with subtypes and subtables, as well as object (tuple) references.
+- Object orientation provides inheritance with subtypes and subtables, as well as object (tuple) references.

-• The SQL standard includes extensions of the SQL data-definition and query language to deal with new data types and with object orientation.
+- The SQL standard includes extensions of the SQL data-definition and query language to deal with new data types and with object orientation.
 These include support for collection-valued attributes, inheritance, and tuple ref- erences.
 Such extensions attempt to preserve the relational foundations— in particular, the declarative access to data—while extending the modeling power.

-• Object-relational database systems (that is, database systems based on the object-relation model) provide a convenient migration path for users of rela- tional databases who wish to use object-oriented features.
+- Object-relational database systems (that is, database systems based on the object-relation model) provide a convenient migration path for users of rela- tional databases who wish to use object-oriented features.

-• Persistent extensions to C++ and Java integrate persistence seamlessly and orthogonally with existing programming language constructs and so are easy to use.
+- Persistent extensions to C++ and Java integrate persistence seamlessly and orthogonally with existing programming language constructs and so are easy to use.

-• The ODMG standard defines classes and other constructs for creating and ac- cessing persistent objects from C++, while the JDO standard provides equiv- alent functionality for Java.
+- The ODMG standard defines classes and other constructs for creating and ac- cessing persistent objects from C++, while the JDO standard provides equiv- alent functionality for Java.

-• Object-relational mapping systems provide an object view of data that is stored in a relational database.
+- Object-relational mapping systems provide an object view of data that is stored in a relational database.
 Objects are transient, and there is no notion of persistent object identity.
 Objects are created on-demand from relational data, and updates to objects are implemented by updating the relational data.
 Object-relational mapping systems have been widely adopted, unlike the more limited adoption of persistent programming languages.

-• We discussed differences between persistent programming languages and object-relational systems, and we mention criteria for choosing between them.
+- We discussed differences between persistent programming languages and object-relational systems, and we mention criteria for choosing between them.

 **Review Terms**

-• Nested relations • Nested relational model • Complex types • Collection types • Large object types
+- Nested relations - Nested relational model - Complex types - Collection types - Large object types

-• Sets • Arrays • Multisets • Structured types • Methods
+- Sets - Arrays - Multisets - Structured types - Methods

 **976 Chapter 22 Object-Based Databases**

-• Row types • Constructors • Inheritance
+- Row types - Constructors - Inheritance

 ◦ Single inheritance

 ◦ Multiple inheritance

-• Type inheritance • Most-specific type • Table inheritance • Subtable • Overlapping subtables • Reference types • Scope of a reference • Self-referential attribute • Path expressions • Nesting and unnesting • SQL functions and procedures
+- Type inheritance - Most-specific type - Table inheritance - Subtable - Overlapping subtables - Reference types - Scope of a reference - Self-referential attribute - Path expressions - Nesting and unnesting - SQL functions and procedures

-• Persistent programming languages
+- Persistent programming languages

-• Persistence by
+- Persistence by

     ◦ Class

     ◦ Creation

     ◦ Marking

     ◦ Reachability

-• ODMG C++ binding • ObjectStore • JDO
+- ODMG C++ binding - ObjectStore - JDO

     ◦ Persistence by reachability

     ◦ Roots

     ◦ Hollow objects

-• Object-relational mapping
+- Object-relational mapping

-#Practice Exercises
+# Practice Exercises

 **22.1** A car-rental company maintains a database for all vehicles in its current fleet.
 For all vehicles, it includes the vehicle identification number, license number, manufacturer, model, date of purchase, and color.
 Special data are included for certain types of vehicles:

-• Trucks: cargo capacity.
+- Trucks: cargo capacity.

-• Sports cars: horsepower, renter age requirement.
+- Sports cars: horsepower, renter age requirement.

-• Vans: number of passengers.
+- Vans: number of passengers.

-• Off-road vehicles: ground clearance, drivetrain (four- or two-wheel drive).
+- Off-road vehicles: ground clearance, drivetrain (four- or two-wheel drive).

 Construct an SQL schema definition for this database.
 Use inheritance where appropriate.

 **22.2** Consider a database schema with a relation Emp whose attributes are as shown below, with types specified for multivalued attributes.

-Emp = (ename, ChildrenSet_ **multiset**(Children), SkillSet_ **multiset**(Skills)) Children = (name, birthday) Skills = (type, ExamSet_ **setof**(Exams)) Exams = (year, city)
+Emp = (ename, ChildrenSet **multiset**(Children), SkillSet **multiset**(Skills)) Children = (name, birthday) Skills = (type, ExamSet **setof**(Exams)) Exams = (year, city)

 a.
 Define the above schema in SQL, with appropriate types for each attribute.